California track-and-field final enters spotlight for rule change after trans athlete's success

 She noted that she has lost some of her events, saying that disproved arguments that she can’t be beat.

-Hernandez is expected to perform well, particularly in the triple jump, in which she has a personal best of over 41 feet (12.5 meters).
+Hernandez has a personal best of over 41 feet (12.5 meters) in the triple jump.
 That is more than 3 feet (1 meter) short of a national record set in 2019.
 She's the fifth seed in the long jump but ranked much lower in the high jump.

 California's state championship stands out from that of other states because of the number of competitors athletes are up against to qualify.